idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 - Client column name:
 - Notes column name:
 - Reference column name: If this column name is set, the Reference field also features a button to attach a file location, an image or a link to serve as reference.
-- User’s column name (3x): Three custom column names
+- User’s column name (3x): Three custom column names.

 **Language column names**